-- 1. energy management (e.g., EnergyWise/Joulex and the modernized grid) - 2. remote collaboration (e.g., Cisco TelePresence, WebEx, unified communications, Jabber) - 3. teleworking and mobility (e.g., Cisco Virtual Office, OfficeExtend, Cisco Connected Workplace) - 4. cloud and data center (ASR, Nexus, XaaS)
+- 1. energy management (e.g., Joulex, IoT and the modernized grid) - 2. remote collaboration (e.g., Cisco TelePresence, WebEx, unified communications, Jabber, Spark) - 3. teleworking and mobility (e.g., Cisco Virtual Office, OfficeExtend, Cisco Connected Workplace) - 4. cloud and data center (ASR, Nexus, XaaS, IaaS)

-We are socializing these categories and accompanying Cisco products and solutions both internally and to our customers.
-These solutions are complex because they intersect business processes, a wider understanding of our solutions and their positive impact on energy consumption and GHG emissions is helping us to build a road-map for further development.
-As part of this wider discussion, we have added Circular Economy precepts to our go-to-market strategy since we believe new business models may be needed to improve the cost/benefit ratio of ICT use.
+As part of this wider discussion, we have added Circular Economy precepts, and even a pilot, to our go-to-market strategy since we believe new business models may be needed to improve the cost/benefit ratio of ICT use.

-vi.
+- vi.
 Cisco believes that through the use of our products at scale combined with our core cultural value of collaboration (across our customers, business partners and the industry) we achieve a strategic advantage in the marketplace.
 We believe we can make a real, measurable difference in our own business and those of our customers.
 Because of the scope of the climate change problem, a culture that values partnerships across regions and nations is needed for the many actions needed for success.
 Cisco is the largest network product/solutions OEM in the world and has the broadest product portfolio.
-We believe we are best positioned to provide the large-scale, vetted solutions society needs to address such a large problem as climate change.
+We believe we are best positioned to provide the large-scale, vetted solutions society needs to address such a large problem as climate change. - vii.
+Cisco's most substantial business decisions made during 2016 include: - 1.
+Operations: Continued progress and investment in energy efficiency projects to achieve our 40% GHG reduction goal. - 2.
+Supply Chain: Announced our first long-term Scope 3 supply chain GHG emissions goal to avoid one million cumulative metric tonne CO2e between FY12 and FY20 through strategies and projects implemented with our manufacturing partners, logistics service providers, and component suppliers.
+Cisco continued investment in an Internet of Things (IoT) pilot.
+Cisco installed thousands of sensors in a manufacturing partners plant in Malaysia to monitor and reduce energy consumption. - 3.
+Products: Continue progress on our product energy efficiency road map.
+Cisco products will require an architecture that has "energy scalability"-meaning it can provide energy-efficient service for variable traffic types, traffic demands, customer usage, and installs.
+Our 2016 CSR report can provide more details about this approach. - 4.
+Solutions: Cisco's investment in LoRa WAN technology.
+LoRa enables the broader application of IoT through a scale-able low power low cost WAN that can be applied to a wide range of IoT devices. - viii.
+Cisco's environmental strategy and the establishment of our most recent goals are based on internal best practice and expert opinion, including recommendations from the IPCC, the U.S. Environmental Protection Agency (EPA), and The 3% Solution report that articulates the level of GHG reductions required

+to stabilize the threat of climate change.

+CC2.
+2b

 Please explain why climate change is not integrated into your business strategy

+CC2.
+2c

-Does your company use an internal price of carbon?
+Does your company use an internal price on carbon?

 No, and we currently don't anticipate doing so in the next 2 years

+CC2.
+2d

-Please provide details and examples of how your company uses an internal price of carbon
+Please provide details and examples of how your company uses an internal price on carbon

+CC2.
+3

 Do you engage in activities that could either directly or indirectly influence public policy on climate change through any of the following? (tick all that apply)

 Trade associations Other